prasannasPitch/Projects_Self_Driving_Car/Localization_Particle_filter/README.md

 ## Motivation for Particle Filter <a name="motivation"></a>
-Before diving into particle filter, localization could be recalled.
+Before diving into particle filter, we recall the concept of localization.
 As the table given below, eventhough both sensor fusion and localization goal is to predict the location of a moving vehicle, it should be clear to know the similarities and the difference between these concepts.

 | Localization            | Sensor Fusion                                                 |
 |------------------|-------------------------------------------------------------|